Reviews You Can Rely On

 Expensive

-Yakima has delivered a user-friendly and simple product with the GateKeeper pad.
-There is a lot to like with this product that didn't attempt to reinvent the wheel.
+The Yakima GateKeeper is a user-friendly and simple pad.
 The loading process is straightforward, and it delivers a secure hold of the bicycle.
 The size medium pad we tested has space for five bikes with molded downtube bumpers and padded straps that are fixed securely to the pad.
 Also, the wider webbing straps that secure this pad to your tailgate are easier to deal with and don't flop around like thinner ones.
 One area that stood out as particularly impressive was the enormous opening for the tailgate handle.
 The handle opening is gigantic, and it should work for virtually every tailgate handle placement.
 The outer material is a burly coated nylon that appears to be very weather resistant and quite durable.

 tailgate pad - the yakima gatekeeper has an enormous tailgate handle flap.